thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 increase of this trend indicates that the brightening of SDR continues and is probably caused by continuing decreases in aerosol optical depth and the optical thickness of clouds over the area.
-A smaller trend has been found under clear-sky conditions ($0.1\,\%/y$) that further supports the assumption that the brightening is caused mainly by decreasing aerosols.
-Unfortunately, for the entire period there is no available data for the aerosols, in order to quantify their effect on SDR.
-However, Siomos et al. (2020) have shown that aerosol optical depth over Thessaloniki is decreasing constantly at least up to 2018.
-The attenuation of SDR by aerosols over Europe have been proposed as major factor by Wild et al. (2021).
-The dimming effect on SDR under cloudy-sky conditions ($0.41\,\%/y$), suggests that cloud optical thickness is decreasing during this period.
-Because we have no adequate data to investigate the long term changes of cloud thickness in the region, we cannot verify if the negative SDR trend we observe under under cloudy-skies can be attributed solely to changes in clouds.
+A smaller trend has been found under clear-sky conditions ($0.097\,\%/y$) which supports the notion that part of the brightening is caused by decreasing aerosols.
+Siomos et al. (2020) have shown that aerosol optical depth over Thessaloniki is decreasing constantly at least up to 2018.
+Unfortunately, for this study aerosol data for the entire period were not available in order to quantify their effect on SDR.
+The attenuation of SDR by aerosols over Europe has been proposed as major factor by Wild et al. (2021).
+The brightening effect on SDR under cloudy-sky conditions ($0.41\,\%/y$), suggests that cloud optical thickness is also decreasing during this period.
+As long term data of cloud optical thickness are also not available for the region, we cannot draw quantitative conclusions.

 The observed brightening on SDR over Thessaloniki is dependent on SZA (larger SZAs lead to stronger brightening).
 The trend is also dependent on season, with winter showing the strongest statistically significant trend of $0.7$ and $0.4\,\%/y$ for all- and clear-skies, respectively, in contrast to spring and summer.
-The trends for autumn are also significant but smaller ( $0.42$ and $0.054\,\%/y$ for all- and clear-skies, respectively).
+The trends for autumn are also significant but smaller ( $0.42$ and $0.05\,\%/y$ for all- and clear-skies, respectively).
 Our findings are in agreement with other studies for the region.